arturocm/arturocm.github.io/_source/nfl-next-play-prediction/2016-01-25-nfl-next-play-prediction.Rmd

 **My take on AI in American Football**

 After Money Ball, sport teams across the world want to gain advantages based on data.
 Even [foosball tables](http://digitalfoosball.com/) store data now.
-But with the expansion of fantasy sports, this has turn to be a whole new industry.

 Earlier this week I ran across an article from [Wired](http://www.wired.com) named [Football Coaches Are Turning to AI for Help Calling Plays](http://www.wired.com/2016/01/football-coaches-are-turning-to-ai-for-help-calling-plays?utm_content=bufferc74f9&utm_medium=social&utm_source=linkedin.com&utm_campaign=buffer).
 Apparently this isn't a new thing, so I decided to give it a try using [KNIME](https://www.knime.org/).
 I must emphasize in *"give it a try"* since we only have 2 weeks left of NFL and then the fuss will be gone until next September.